APPENDIX A: VOICE LEADING OVERVIEW

 Voice leading is sometimes referred to as part writing.
 Either term refers to those principles which describe the way vocal or instrumental parts move from one note or chord to another taking into account the interaction between individual parts and with the underlying chord progressions.
 Voice leading is a subset of, and is described by the rules of, counterpoint.
 However, the term counterpoint also includes other topics such as imitation, fugue etc that go beyond the scope of this appendix.
 For simplicity, I will use the term voice leading in the rest of this section.

 In this appendix, I will take an historical view of the subject, since it is necessary when analysing a piece of music, to know how the voice leading patterns work for the period or genre of music in question.
 This variation in voice leading patterns is usually overlooked but an understanding of these changes is vital for a style sensitive musical analysis.
 I will start with a summary of the 16th century principles of voice leading and then show some of the important historical changes that have taken place after that period including two examples from the 20th century.
-The full analyses in Chapter 10 show how voice leading interacts with root progression patterns for different genres of music.
+The full analyses in Chapter 8 will show how voice leading interacts with root progression patterns for different genres of music.
 This appendix can be used as an introduction to these full analyses and is best used in conjunction with that chapter in order to fully understand the analyses.

 A good starting point in understanding these principles is to study 16th century polyphony.
 Here the individual voices move independently against each other.
 In this type of music, voice leading is more important than root progression patterns.
 Partly because of this, and partly because the main principles of voice leading were consolidated during this period, this forms a good starting point for the understanding and study of voice leading, Many theory books describing voice leading were written during and just after this period.
 See bibliography (Zarlino, Fux etc).

-Whilst the rules of voice leading were extended after this period the main principles defined then, nevertheless form the basis of all voice leading after that period in tonal and tonally based music.
+Whilst the rules of voice leading were extended/relaxed after this period the main principles, nevertheless form the basis of all voice leading after that period in tonal and tonally based music.
 The formal study of voice leading of this period is often made by reference to the teaching method referred to as species counterpoint.
 Whilst species counterpoint does not fully describe all aspects of 16th century polyphony it does form a useful introduction to some of the main principles of voice leading, even if it does normally focus on 2 part writing.
 A full understanding of the music of the period also requires study of the texts of the period and listening to performances of the music but I will use ideas from species counterpoint as an aid where it is useful.

 The importance of these principles cannot be overstated.
-They also form the basis of all voice leading in tonal and tonally influenced music, both in classical and in popular music.
+They form the basis of all voice leading in tonal and tonally influenced music, both in classical and in popular music.
 This includes to varying degrees, pre-tonal music and tonally based music of the twentieth century.
 What differentiates each period or genre of music is the way the detailed rules of voice leading are extended or changed in various ways.
 These changes are accompanied in similar ways, by changes in chord syntax and root progression syntax.

 In this section I can only summarise voice leading and its history in overview, as this is not primarily a website about voice leading or counterpoint but rather about root progression syntax and musical phrase syntax.
 After reading this appendix, the reader is encouraged to study the subject in more detail by reference to the books and other resources indicated in the bibliography.